 Less than a year after the announcement, 62% of broadband customers nearing contract expiry either switched to a new deal with their current provider or joined another network.
 Comparison platforms also experienced a web traffic increase during that period.

 The current situation shows that transparency and honesty is essential for building trust.
 Customers are aware of their shopping options and will definitely find the best deals.
+This will help with new customer acquisition.

 Just because you must notify customers when their contract is due to expire doesn’t mean you need to lose them.
 Give them a powerful incentive to stay.
 Rather than offering great rewards to new customers, offer them to those who are loyal.